 - have high blood pressure (140/90 mm Hg or above)

-- were diagnosed with gestational diabetes (a temporary condition that causes diabetes to develop only while pregnant)
+- were diagnosed with gestational diabetes (a temporary condition that causes diabetes only while pregnant)

 - had a baby who weighed more than 9 pounds

-Children and young adults between the ages of 10 to 18 may also benefit from diabetes screening if they are overweight and have two or more of the above risk factors for diabetes.
+Children and teens ages 10 to 18 may also benefit from diabetes screening if they are overweight and have two or more of the above risk factors for diabetes.